2. Material Accounting Policies

 Trade receivables

 A receivable is classified as a 'trade receivable' if it is in respect to the amount due from customers on account of goods sold or services rendered in the ordinary course of business.
-Trade receivables are recognised initially at transaction value except trade receivable that contains significant financing component that are subsequently measured at amortised cost using the
+Trade receivables are recognised initially at transaction value except trade receivable that contains significant financing component that are subsequently measured at amortised cost using the effective interest method, less provision for impairment.
+For some trade receivables, the Company may obtain security in the form of guarantee, security deposit or letter of credit which can be called upon if the counterparty is in default under the terms of the agreement.

 Impairment is made on the expected credit losses, which are the present value of the cash shortfalls over the expected life of financial assets.
-The impairment methodology applied depends on whether there has been a significant increase in credit risk.
+The impairment methodology applied depends on whether there has been a material increase in credit risk.
 The estimated impairment losses are recognised in a separate provision for impairment and the impairment losses are recognised in the Statement of Profit and Loss within other expenses.

 Subsequent changes in assessment of impairment are recognised in provision for impairment and the change in impairment losses are recognised in the Statement of Profit and Loss within other expenses.